Skip to content

 What if I am not satisfied with the outcome?

-The Legal Ombudsman may be able to help you if we are unable to resolve your complaint ourselves.
-They will look at your complaint independently, and it will not affect how we handle your matter.
+We have eight weeks to consider your complaint.
+If we have not resolved it within this time you may be able to complain to the Legal Ombudsman.
+They will look at your complaint independently and it will not affect how we handle your matter.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman:

-• Within 6 months of receiving a final response to your complaint; and
+• within 6 months of receiving our final response to your complaint; and

 If you would like more information about the Legal Ombudsman, please contact them using the following details: